-New tool for selecting embryos in fertility treatmentsJanuary 21st, 2013 in Medical research /
+New tool for selecting embryos in fertility treatmentsJanuary 21, 2013 in Medicine & Health / Medical research

 A team of researchers from the Universitat Politècnica de València and specialists from the Hospital Universitari i Politècnic La Fe have developed a new tool, a mathematical model to be exact, to help in the selection of embryos for transfer in fertility treatments.